Macquarie Boys Technology High School: The future

 The school was planned to be rejuvenated as the Lachlan Macquarie College, which was to begin operating on school grounds in January 2008.
 This new college was intended to specialise in Maths and Science.
 As of 2015, the Parramatta Sun reported that the University of Western Sydney decided not to take up the lease and turn the school into the Lachlan Macquarie College, leaving the buildings of this school to be overtaken with graffiti and vandalism as a result.
 The New South Wales Department of Education and Training was looking at selling the site, considered surplus to its needs.

 All buildings on site were completely demolished in late August 2018 to make way for eleven residential and three commercial blocks, accommodating up to 6,200 people.

 Damage by fires

-Late in the night of 23 July 2016, a "suspicious" fire gutted the school's vacant main hall.
-Fire fighters were able to control the spread of the fire, but the main building appeared to be totally destroyed.
+Late in the night of 23 July 2016, a "suspicious" fire ruined the school's vacant main hall.
+Fire fighters were able to control the spread of the fire, but the main building appeared to be completely destroyed.
 Officials issued a call for leads into who may have started the fire.
 On 20 May 2017, another fire occurred.
 On 27 April 2018, a small fire was lit in one of the first buildings.